Skip to content

 Day 9 – Wednesday, February 4, 2026

-Well, if I thought the prior day was though, I had no idea what was in store for me this day.
+Well, if I thought the prior day was tough, I had no idea what was in store for me this day.
 In a dry, hot area, I ended up riding over 130 km and ascended just shy of 2,000 meters!
 It was crazy, I thought the worst was over, but more and more challenges came.
-One would roll down, but the struggle starts again, repeat this about 20 times.
+One would roll down, but the struggle started again, repeat this about 20 times.
 (At one point, I cursed at all Chilean road architects).

 The vegetation next to the rollercoaster is getting scarcer